-These synonyms of mind games not only expand your vocabulary but also reveal how people use mental tactics to gain control, hide truth, or test boundaries.
+These synonyms of mind games not only expand your vocabulary but also reveal how people use mental tactics to gain control, hide the truth, or test boundaries.
 From emotional manipulation to clever strategy, the language of mind games shows the power of influence and perception.

 What Does Mind Games Mean?